 In the aftermath of an explosion, victims and their families suffer significant physical and emotional scars.
-Far too frequently, a family must endure the wrongful death of a loved one in the wake of a explosion.
+Far too frequently, a family must endure the wrongful death of a loved one in the wake of an explosion.
 Victims who survive the blast often endure an extensive rehabilitation process to recover from their injuries, and frequently, an explosion accident leaves behind an irreparable psychological trauma.
 In addition to the strenuous physical and emotional rehabilitation forced upon an explosion accident injury victim, the added stress of mounting medical bills and lost income is another concern.

 Victims of explosions and fires may be forced to undergo extensive and costly medical procedures to treat and rehabilitate injuries caused by such a catastrophic event.
 In some cases, health insurance policies may not provide enough coverage to pay for medical bills, rehabilitation, lost wages, and other expenses that tend to accumulate after an injury.

 Significant burns are among the worst injuries a person can face.
 They can take years to heal and leave massive amounts of scarring.
 Burns can require skin grafts and other costly procedures and leave permanent disfigurement.
-Burn victims can come out of any situation where there is fire or even areas where there are just chemicals in the air.
+Burn victims can come out of any situation where there is a fire or even areas where there are just chemicals in the air.
 Numerous chemicals can burn both the skin and lungs if inhaled.
 People can be burned in their home, at their workplace, or even in the car.

 Causes of the Fires that Result in Injury